jobbogamer/PokeStreamer-Tools/README.md

 *   [Node.js](http://nodejs.org) - version 8.9.4 or newer
 *   [Webpack](http://webpack.js.org) 4.1 or newer (this will be installed automatically later, but if you have an older version already installed, you may need to update)

+Optional:

+*   [LuaSocket 2.0.2 32-bit](http://files.luaforge.net/releases/luasocket/luasocket/luasocket-2.0.2) - The included LuaSocket binaries in `/lua/` are [64-bit versions](https://download.zerobrane.com/luasocket-win64.zip) (as they're harder to come by).
+If you are using a 32-bit emulator, you will need to download the 32-bit version and replace the 64-bit versions.

 ### Server Setup

 #### Download the GitHub repository